henry232323/CitizenId-passport-auth/examples/express-example/README.md

-# CitizenID Passport Example - Express.js
+# Citizen iD Passport Example - Express.js

 This is a complete example application demonstrating how to use `passport-citizenid` with Express.js.

 ## Features

-- OAuth 2.0 authentication with CitizenID
+- OAuth 2.0 authentication with Citizen iD
 - OpenID Connect support
 - Session management
 - User profile display